-DSM rasters produced with the technique described in section 2.1.2 allow for a detailed topographic study at higher resolution than the CDEM (30 m/pixel) or the Arctic DEM (2 m/pixel), but lower than the LiDAR observations.
-The advantage of this dataset over LiDAR and GPS observations is the mobility of the aircraft, which allowed for topographic data acquisition in different parts of the island.
-Stereo imagery and photogrammetry results include Digital Surface Maps (DSM), point clouds, and textured orthomosaics for an additional 10 subglacial channel networks.
-These datasets complement the LiDAR observations in different parts of the island at lower resolution, and are available at variable resolutions upon request as point clouds and Geotiff rasters.
-Figure 5 shows two DSM models and textured orthomoges of two different subglacial channel networks.
+DSM rasters produced with the technique described in Sect.
+2.1.2 allow for a detailed topographic study at higher resolution than the CDEM (30 m pixel-1) or the Arctic DEM (2 m pixel-1), but lower than the lidar observations.
+The advantage of this dataset over lidar and GPS observations is the mobility of the aircraft, which allowed for topographic data acquisition in different parts of the island.
+Stereo imagery and photogrammetry results include digital surface maps, point clouds, and textured orthomosaics for an additional 10 subglacial channel networks.
+These datasets complement the lidar observations in different parts of the island at lower resolution, and are available at variable resolutions upon request as point clouds and Geotiff rasters.
+Figure 5 shows two DSMs and textured orthophotos of two different subglacial channel networks.

-Surface models acquired through photogrammetry enable the differentiation of three regimes in a channel network (Fig. 5 (a)).
-In the first regime (zone (1)), subglacial tributaries originate as smooth depressions in the plateaus, merging into the topography and without clearly distinguishable heads.
-During the second zone (2), channels evolve into well developed systems ~ 15 m across and ~ 4 m deep in this network, keeping the width remarkably constant as they deepen downstream (see orthoimage below for better reference).
-Finally, in the last zone (3), tributaries merge into a deeper channel where fluvial incision by seasonal metlwater streams is apparent (notice the deepening in the DEM).
-In Fig. 5(b), DSM and orthoimage highlight the evolution of the tributary channels mostly by deepening as opposed to cross section widening (see particularly the scale of tributaries and main stem in the orthoimage).
-This high resolution local DEM highlights the size of the first order tributaries, which are 10-20 m from the origin with no small scale channels or tributaries visible, their quasi-periodic spacing, and the smooth merging with local topography at the origin, which is an example of use of the topography data produced.
+Surface models acquired through photogrammetry enable the differentiation of three regimes in a channel network (Fig. 5a).
+In the first regime (zone 1), subglacial tributaries originate as smooth depressions in the plateaus, merging into the topography and without clearly distinguishable heads.
+In the second zone (2), channels evolve into well-developed systems ~ 15 m across and ~ 4 m deep in this network, keeping the width remarkably constant as they deepen downstream (see orthophoto below for better reference).
+Finally, in the last zone (3), tributaries merge into a deeper channel where fluvial incision by seasonal meltwater streams is apparent (note the deepening in the DEM).
+In Fig. 5b, DSM and orthophoto highlight the evolution of the tributary channels mostly by deepening as opposed to cross section widening (see particularly the scale of tributaries and main stem in the orthophoto).
+This high-resolution local DEM highlights the size of the first-order tributaries, which are 10-20 m from the origin with no small-scale channels or tributaries visible, their quasi-periodic spacing, and the smooth merging with local topography at the origin, which is an example of use of the topography data produced.
 Snow and ice accumulations were a common view in some channels, particularly closer to the Devon ice cap.
 This was an issue at processing the DSM and textured image, although in some channels the thickness of the snow pack could be estimated.